 MONITORING

-The Indian Nation and HCA agree as follows:

 Under 2 CFR Part 200, HCA as a pass-through entity is legally obligated to monitor and will monitor the activities of the Sovereign Nation under the Agreement and any Statements of Work for compliance with federal, HHS, and grant-specific requirements, including both 2 CFR Part 200, and 45 CFR Part 75.

 The Sovereign Nation and HCA will make good faith efforts to collaborate in these monitoring activities, including Sovereign Nation providing HCA with copies of all records or supporting documents which HCA determines are pertinent to an SLA, upon request.

-To honor Tribal sovereignty in a manner consistent with RCW chapters 43.71B RCW and 43.376 Government-to-Government Relationship with Indian Tribes, HCA will not conduct on-site reviews on Tribal land without advance invitation in writing from the Sovereign Nation.
+To honor Tribal sovereignty in a manner consistent with RCW chapters 43.71B RCW and 43.376 , HCA will not conduct on-site reviews on Tribal land without advance invitation in writing from the Sovereign Nation.

+Tribal Funding Remedies and Underspending

+If in any consecutive two (2) year period, a Tribe has consistently under-expended the available funding by more than sixty (60) percent the affected program will calculate a new funding amount based on the average of the last two years.
+The new funding amount will remain in effect until such time as a documented need to restore funds is requested by the Tribe and approved by the program.
+Any funding that is reduced, will be offered to other Sovereign Nations or for other Tribal projects in effort to ensure its availability to Sovereign Nations in the future.

-SovereignSovereignMonitoring plans will be dependent on the Risk Assessment conducted by HCA.
+Monitoring plans will be dependent on the Risk Assessment conducted by HCA.

-Compliance Testing
+Risk Assessments, Specific Conditions, and Remedies

+HCA will conduct a Risk Assessment annually as required by 2 CFR § 200.332(c).
+Risk Assessments may be repeated throughout the project period as determined by the HCA Agreement and/or SLA Managers.
+Monitoring activities shall be determined based on the level of risk established by the annual Risk Assessment, low, medium or high.
+In the event of non-compliance or failure to perform any part of your subaward, HCA has the authority to apply remedies, as defined in the Uniform Guidance (2 CFR §200.339), including but not limited to: temporarily withholding payment, disallowance of costs, suspension or termination, suspension of other federal subawards received by the Subrecipient, debarment, or other remedies in addition to all remedies described in the Subaward.
+HCA may also consider whether the results of the initial risk assessment shall be adjusted with Monitoring activities increasing accordingly.Compliance Testing

 HCA may test compliance with the terms of this Agreement in a combination of ways, including but not limited to the following: